-Activity Evidence that supports this approach Challenge number(s) addressed To implement strategies and approaches improve reading outcomes. • Resource the library with an array of books including those from other cultures and in other languages • Maintain a suitable level of phonetically decodable books relative to the growth of the school. • Invest in a well resourced, DFE validated phonics scheme.
-Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
+Activity Evidence that supports this approach Challenge number(s) addressed To implement strategies and approaches improve reading outcomes. • Continue to resource the library with an array of books including those from other cultures and in other languages • Maintain a suitable level of phonetically decodable books relative to the growth of the school. • Invest in cohesive reading approaches for the whole school (VIPERS and Reading Rainbows) Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
 1, 2 Implement pre-teach and post teach opportunities for pupils to secure understanding of mathematical concepts and reading comprehension.
+Use funding to implement the School-Led Tutoring programme.
 Most children who are solely classified as Pupil Premium achieve at least expected progress.
 All children will benefit from the strategies put in place to support vulnerable groups as they all support quality first teaching.
-1 The average impact of reading comprehension strategies is an additional six months' progress over the course of a year.
+The average impact of reading comprehension strategies is an additional six months' progress over the course of a year.
 Successful reading comprehension approaches allow activities to be carefully tailored to pupils' reading capabilities, and involve activities and texts that provide an effective, but not overwhelming, challenge.
+1